philgentric/translator/README.md

 At this stage it uses ollama only, but leveraging langchain4j you should be able to use many other LLMs ...

+Note that it works in incremental mode so you can kill it and restart another day which is super useful since when executing the LLM on a small machine the process may be quite slow.